github-34/larareaction/README.md

 ## Features

 - Reactions
+    - Reaction types = Applause; Like-Dislike; 1-5 Stars; etc.
+    - Reactable models (models that can be reacted to) are predefined
-    - One user reaction per model (and additional store requests are updates)
+    - One user reaction per reactable model
-    - One Reaction Type per Reaction and Model (e.g. cannot have like/dislike for Photos and star rating)
+    - One reaction type per reaction and model (e.g. cannot have like/dislike for Photos and star rating)
+    - Storing an existing reaction overwrites it

+    - Only authenticated users can leave reactions
+    - Users can only update or delete their own reactions
+    - Users can only react to a predefined set of reactable models

-- Reaction Types
+- Reaction types
+    - defined by range_type (int, float), min, max values

-    - Built in Types
+- Built in types
     - Applause
+    - Like/Dislike

+## Usage

+Larareact::react('App\Models\Image', 2, Const::LIKE);
+Larareact::react(get_class($this), 2, Const::LIKE);

+## Custom Types

+- Michelin Stars
+    - range_type: int
+    - min: 1
+    - max: 3
+    - names: [ 1 => '1 Michelin Star', 2 => '', 3 => '' ]
+    - icons: [ 1 => '1-star.png', 2 => '2-stars.png', 3 => '3-stars.png' ]

-        - Like /Dislike
+- Voting
-        ...
-    - Custom Types: min, max, discrete (integer)/non-discrete (float), icons and any names associated with values in range

-- Authorization
+    - range_type: int
-    - only authenticated users can leave reactions
-    - users can only update or delete their own reaction

-- Validation
+    - min: 1
-    - users can only react to a predefined set of Reactable Models (see config file)
-    - reactions must be "numeric"
-    - reactable_types must be strings

-- Tests
+    - max: 2
+    - names: [ 1 => 'In Favor', 2 => 'Against' ]

-    - ZZZZ
+- Hot-Cold

-## Design Choices
-- Independence from rest of Laravel Application; [complete independence???]
-    - i) no interaction with eloquent [facade call only]
-    - ii) Use
+    - range_type: float
-        - If app is part of standalone Laravel project, use one Facade call only
-        - If app is microservice, use rest routes only
-    - PRO:
+    - min: 1
-        - adding, removing, updating reactions is simpler in basic crud cases
-        - updates / changes to reactions versions can't affect rest of app
-        - can create independent reactions microservice in architectures with different languages and frameworks
-        - Integration with Relational or NOSQL Databases simple
-        - Use of NOSQL DBS is simple; no changes to Facade
-    - CON: can't integrate with eloquent models and queries
-        - makes existing complex Eloquent queries in app a two/three-step process

-- Reaction Types
+    - max: 5
-    - defined by minimum range values, integer/float: is this a problem in some cases?
-    - developers can create any custom reaction type (as long as int/float, (optionally) have names, reactable): Is this a problem?
-Does it need to be constrained further?

-- Validation: stats request use form parameters
-    - should it be POST with JSON body or GET request with uri parameters
-    - REST Api best practices??
+    - names: [ 1 => 'Freezing', 2 => 'Cold', 3 => 'Medium', 4 => 'Warm', 5 => 'Hot' ]
+    - icons: [ 1 => 'freezing.png', 5 => 'hot.png' ]

 ## License